nazmulidris/rust-scratch/sql/README.md

 `diesel migration generate --diff-schema create_tables` to have it generate the `up.sql` and `down.sql` files for you.
 The script does not currently support this.

-#### 5.2 Include migrations in the final binary
+#### 5.2.
+Include migrations in the final binary

-When preparing your app for use in production, you may want to run your migrations during the application’s initialization phase.
+When preparing your app for use in production, you may want to run your migrations during the application's initialization phase.
 You may also want to include the migration scripts as a part of your code, to avoid having to copy them to your deployment location/image etc.

 You can also include the migrations in the final binary of the application you're building by using